 - A. A petition for appointment of temporary guardian must be a separate pleading and may not be filed prior to the filing of a petition for appointment of a general guardian. - B. The court will require a full bond from the temporary guardian of the estate unless waived for good cause. - C. The court will not consider the appointment of a temporary guardian ex parte unless proper showing is made by separate declaration and order as set forth at California Rules of Court, rule 7.1012.
-Upon granting of an ex parte temporary guardianship a reconsideration hearing will be set if the petition for general guardianship is more than 30 days from date of temporary appointment order. - D. Upon request, a petition for temporary guardianship may be "short set" by the probate business office on the next available moving calendar.
-The petition will be set at a shortened date and time to allow five days' notice to parties entitled.
+Upon granting of an ex parte temporary guardianship a reconsideration hearing will be set if the petition for general guardianship is more than thirty days from date of temporary appointment order. - D. Upon request, a petition for temporary guardianship may be "short set" by the probate business office on the next available moving calendar.
+The petition will be set at a shortened date and time to allow five days' notice to parties entitled. - E. The filing fee required for petitions for temporary guardianship is due at filing in addition to the ex parte filing fee, if any.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2015)